aedenj/cad-system-design/README.md

 * High availability (99.999%) : This results in 5 minutes of downtime per year.
 * Re-playability - The ability to reprocess past events or inputs deterministically to achieve the same result, recover state or re-derive outputs.
 * Auditability - Determine exactly how the current state was reached and which user(s) of the system performed those actions
+* Scalablity - Handle growith and peak loads with a linear increase in resoures and cost without performance degradation.
 * Latency
   * Broadcasting updates to all units in near-real time will happen < 200ms end-to-end
   * Searches < 1s

 **Understanding Capacity**